dell/karavi-resiliency/docs/SECURITY.md

 # Security Policy

-Documentation of the measures taken to inspect for security vulnerabilities in the repository.
-This documentation should also, at least, include ways the issues detected are handled.
+The security Policy Documents the measures taken to inspect for security vulnerabilities in the repository.
+This documentation should include ways the issues detected are handled.
 ## Supported Versions

 | Version | Supported          |